Maintaining Muscle During Injury Recovery

 1. Versatility

 Dumbbells allow for a wide variety of exercises targeting different muscle groups.
 From traditional lifts like bench presses and squats to isolation movements such as bicep curls and tricep extensions, dumbbells can effectively work all major muscle groups.
-This versatility makes them suitable for both beginners and experienced lifters.
+Their flexibility makes them ideal for both novice and advanced lifters.

 2. Improved Muscle Activation